 Side Effects of Kava vs Kratom

-Both kava and kratom can produce unwanted side effects when taken in large doses or conjunction with certain other medications and recreational drugs.
+Both kava and kratom can produce unwanted side effects when taken in large doses or in conjunction with certain other medications and recreational drugs.
 Kava has been known to cause severe liver damage when taken in high doses.
 It can also cause shortness of breath, dizziness, nausea, confusion, and skin problems.

 The side effects of kratom include nausea, constipation, increased frequency of urination, dry mouth, and sweating.
 In rare cases, kratom overdoses have also caused hallucinations, seizures, and delusions.
 The best way to avoid unwanted side effects when taking kratom or kava is to stick with the lowest effective dose and avoid using them all the time.

 Reports of kratom side effects are much less common when users take low doses, especially when they’re just getting started using this plant.
 Most of the side effects of kratom are associated primarily with kratom overdoses, not with regular use.

 Those who want to get more potent effects from kratom but don’t want to risk experiencing unpleasant side effects have one option available to kava drinkers.
 They can use kratom potentiators, which enhance the effects of kratom.